yuanzhongqiao/daacooerp/README.md

 > A modern ERP system with AI natural language interaction by DaaCoo

-Developed based on Vue 3 + Spring Boot, integrated with DeepSeek AI, allowing you to create orders using natural language.
+Developed based on DaaCoo, integrated with DeepSeek AI, allowing you to create orders using natural language.

+# DaaCoo is the Platform

+This is a system by Daacoo

 ## ✨ Core Features